casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 ```
 </details>

-- `era_id` - The period of time used to specify when specific events in a blockchain network occur.
+- `[era_id](/design/serialization-standard/#eraid)` - The period of time used to specify when specific events in a blockchain network occur.
-- `public_key` - A public asymmetric key.
+- `[public_key](/design/serialization-standard/#publickey)` - A unique personal address that is shared in the network.
-- `timestamp` - A timestamp type, representing a concrete moment in time.
+- `[timestamp](/design/serialization-standard/#timestamp)` - A timestamp type, representing a concrete moment in time.

 ### Step

 `Step` event is emitted at the end of every era and contains the execution effects produced by running the auction contract's `step` function.
 The URL for this event is `/events/main`.

-You can observe a sample JSON representation of a  `Step` event after executing the Curl call on the `main` path.
+The following example contains the JSON representation of the `Step` event structure.

 <details>
-<summary>Expand the below section to view a sample output of a sStep event :</summary>
+<summary>Expand the below section to view the Step event details:</summary>

 ```bash
 data: